Current Academic Year

 Early Career Researcher Training School, ADA University, 25 February – 2 March 2019

-ADA University Center of Excellence in EU studies has conducted its 1st Early Career Researcher Training School on Research Methodology from 25th of February to 1st of March 2019 within the framework of the COMPASS project in partnership with University of Kent, UK.
+ADA University Center of Excellence in EU studies conducted its 1st Early Career Researcher Training School on Research Methodology from 25th of February to 1st of March 2019 within the framework of the COMPASS project in partnership with University of Kent, UK.
 The main objective of the program was to offer an opportunity for further skills development on research methodology and exchange of ideas for Doctoral and Postdoctoral students and early career researchers from across major higher education institutions of Azerbaijan.

 The training was conducted by Dr. Erik Larsen, Lecturer at University of Kent and Dr. Anar Valiyev, Dean of School of Public and International Affairs, ADA University.
 This year’s School focused on overview of data collection methods and sources, challenges in accessing relevant data on Azerbaijan, basics of statistics, regression analysis, statistics with SPSS.